neverend92/rpi-serial-console-jessie/README.md

 ## Troubleshooting
 This script is only tested on Rasbian Jessie, so it might not work on other systems.
 If you find a bug, please feel free to open an issue on that.
+Tested on Raspberry Pi 2 Model B and EnOcean Pi TCM310.